bijian127/learngit/readme.txt

-add a titel

-git
-now iam learning git!

-hhhhhh,now i want use git

-add something
+This is a issusa about learning  git.
+Only used for personal.